The 2 main classifications of lung cancer are small cell lung cancer (SCLC) and non-small cell lung cancer (NSCLC).

 The types of surgery used for NSCLC include lobectomy, wedge resection, segmentectomy and pneumonectomy.

-Adjuvant chemotherapy is given after surgery to lower the risk of the lung cancer returning.
+Adjuvant chemotherapy for non small cell lung cancer is given after surgery to lower the risk of the lung cancer returning.
 It is intended to get rid of any lung cancer cells that may still be in the body after surgery.

-The most common type of radiation treatment is called external-beam radiation therapy.
+The most common type of radiotherapy for lung cancer is called external-beam radiation therapy.
 A radiation therapy regimen usually consists of a specific number of treatments given over a set period of time.
 CT scans may be used to plan out exactly where to direct the radiation to lower the risk of damaging healthy parts of the body.
 This is called intensity modulated radiation therapy (IMRT) or stereotactic body radiation therapy (SBRT).

 Chemotherapy stops the cancer cells’ ability to grow and divide.
 Chemotherapy improves both the length and quality of life for people with lung cancer of all stages.
+Chemo for non small cell lung cancer is usually given through a vein as an intravenous (IV) infusion.
 The type of lung cancer you have, such as adenocarcinoma or squamous cell carcinoma, affects which drugs are used for chemotherapy.
-Side effects of new and modern drugs are well managed by our health care team.
+Side effects of new and modern drugs are well managed by our lung cancer specialists.

 Epidermal growth factor receptor (EGFR) inhibitors block EGFR to stop the growth of lung cancer.
-The U.S. Food and Drug Administration has approved at least two drugs for patients with locally advanced and metastatic NSCLC.
+The U.S. Food and Drug Administration (FDA) has approved at least two drugs for patients with locally advanced and metastatic non small cell lung cancer (NSCLC).

 Drugs that target other genetic changes in lung tumors may help stop the growth of NSCLC.